 Over 6% of households in the United States, totaling about 14.1 million Americans are unbanked, which means they do not have a bank account.
 This can be a result of many factors – lack of access to banks, monthly cash flow problems, lack of social security number and/or ID, or simple distrust of banking institutions.
 It can also cause many problems.
 Those who don’t have bank accounts face higher fees, lack of credit, and lack of methods to save money, which can stifle financial growth, and cause some to fall victim to predatory lenders with interest rates as high as 500%.
-For many during the pandemic, it also meant difficulties receiving government aid.
+For many the pandemic, also meant difficulties receiving government aid.

 While this number is declining and access to fair and equal banking is growing with awareness and technology, it is still important for those who are unbanked to have the safest and most inexpensive options possible.
 One such option is a prepaid debit card.

 Prepaid Debit Card vs. Regular Debit Card?

 A prepaid debit card is different from a regular debit card because it is not linked to a checking or savings account, and doesn’t require a bank account at all.
 Basically, you load money onto the card via cash, check, or another bank account, and then the card functions like a normal debit card.
 All of the big providers-Visa, MasterCard, and American Express- offer at least one prepaid option, and many even allow you to get direct deposits onto your prepaid card.